-The Dies Irae – ‘Day of Wrath’ – is a 13th century sequence preparing us for the final judgement, likely composed perhaps by Franciscan Friar Thomas of Celano, or Dominican Friar Latino Malabranca Orsini, or even by Saint Bonaventure, Bernard of Clairvaux, or even to Pope Gregory I. Its haunting Gregorian chant melody stays with one, and is made even more poignant by a salutary meditation on the text itself (which follows at the end of this post):
+The Dies Irae – ‘Day of Wrath’ – is a 13th century sequence preparing us for the final judgement, composed perhaps by the Franciscan Friar Thomas of Celano, or the Dominican Friar Latino Malabranca Orsini, or even by Saint Bonaventure, Bernard of Clairvaux, or Pope Gregory I. Whoever its author be, its haunting chant melody stays with one, and is made even more poignant by a salutary meditation on the text itself (which follows at the end of this post):

 Mozart, of course, put the Dies Irae – not the whole text, but a few verses – in his final work in 1791, the incomparable Requiem, just before his death.
-It was left incomplete, and finished off by his pupil Franz Xaver Süssmayr, and it’s difficult to tell even now whose part is whose.
-One thing we do know is that its resounding power echoes through the ages, and I am still thankful I was had the opportunity to sing this work with our Schola a number of years ago during a traditional Requiem Mass in a glorious church in Quebec:
+It was left incomplete, and finished off by his pupil Franz Xaver Süssmayr, whose own genius is signified by teh fact that it’s difficult even for experts to tell even now whose part is whose.
+One thing we do know is that its resounding power echoes through the ages, and I am thankful we had the opportunity to sing this work with our Schola a number of years ago during a traditional Requiem Mass in a glorious church in Quebec:

 Sadly, the Dies Irae, which used to be de riguer in the liturgy – for funerals and such – was taken out in the liturgical reform after Vatican II, led by Cardinal Bugnini, who explained his decision as follows: